l0k9j/webversity/content/p/actions/index.md

 E.g. which data do you collect?
 Where do you store it and for how long?
 Which companies do you share it with, for which reasons?
 How can I review my data?
 How can I ask for my data to be removed?

+## Non-profit organisations

+Please be transparent about your funding sources.
+Name all the organisations,
+and describe the nature and amount of their support.
+At least provide a range and include material, human, intellectual or virtual resources they offer you.

+Be aware that receiving support from organisations that are involved in the domain you are working on should naturally question about your independence and should therefore be declared publicly if you are concerned about your credibility.
+This also applies to intermediaries (e.g. non-profit organisation which are funded by key agents in that industry).
+This is even more crucial with research or academic environment where independence is often assumed.